department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 | Veterans age 65+ with complex care needs | What kinds of long-term care services does VA offer?         | 17                                            |
 | Veterans age 65+ with complex care needs | What is adult day care?                                      | 17                                            |

+#### Participants mapped the majority of articles to audience labels the way we expected.

-Generally, we had a high rate of agreement.
-10 of the 13 articles were mapped to our proposed audience label by 31 or more participants.
-The audience label `Veterans age 65+ with complex care needs` had the lowest rate of agreement.
+10 of the 13 articles were mapped to our proposed audience label by 31 (79%)  or more participants.
+The audience labels `Incarcerated Veterans`, `Women Veterans`, and `Native American Veterans` had the highest rate of agreement.

+#### The audience label `Veterans age 65+ with complex care needs` had the lowest rate of agreement.

 Only 17 participants matched the articles we expected with that audience label.
 The remaining participants placed these articles under other audience labels that we didn't expect:

 - The article `What kinds of long-term care services does VA offer?` was placed under:
   - Family members and caregivers (11)